Professorial Personnel recruitment and development at THWS

 - Increasing the quota of applicants for professorships (and improving the proportion of female professors in particular)

-- Acquisition of young scientists for professorships
+- Acquisition of junior researchers for professorships

 - Improving the visibility of THWS as employing institution